-For convenience, the --with-timestamp option creates uniquely named subdirectories under the backup directory, to hold the output from each backup job.
-This option is not the default, for backward compatibility for users who relied on the behavior of the former ibbackup command, which wrote its output to the top-level backup directory.
+For convenience, the --with-timestamp option creates uniquely named subdirectories under the backup directory to hold the output from each backup job.
 The timestamped subdirectories make it simpler to establish retention periods, for example by removing or archiving backup data past a certain age.
+This option is NOT set on default.

-If you do use a single backup directory (that is, if you omit the --with-timestamp option), either specify a new unique directory name for each backup job, or specify the --force [43] option to overwrite existing backup files.
+If you do use a single backup directory (that is, if you omit the --with-timestamp option), either specify a new unique directory name for each backup job, or specify the --force [50] option to overwrite existing backup files.